 Watching an ostrich run is an incredible sight.
 Tracking an ostrich over a long distance is one of the great highlights of an African safari.
 Often the safari vehicle can’t keep up as the ostrich run and run and run.

 Many people see an ostrich and think what a stupid looking animal!
 But ostrich are one of the fastest animals on the African savannah and that is all because of their incredibly unique biology.

-Hopefully you will see one running over the African savannah in the near future!
+Hopefully you will see one running over the African plains in the near future!